jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 further analysis, unless already ongoing.
 Guidance in {dynscale}
 simple, and further work in detailing this guidance would also be useful.

-Transport-related optimizations (see {#transport}) that enable devices to consume less power by sleeping more appear to have potential for significant savings, but confirming this requires further research.
+Transport-related optimizations (see {transport}) that enable devices to consume less power by sleeping more appear to have potential for significant savings, but confirming this requires further research.
 Such research could be performed in the context of the recently chartered SUSTAIN research group.

+More research is needed to quantify the likely sources of measurable impacts when it comes to efficient protocol message encoding discussed in {encoding}.
+Again, this is work that the research group could take on.

 TBD